jmfernandes/robin_stocks/README.rst

 To join our Slack channel where you can discuss trading and coding, click the link https://join.slack.com/t/robin-stocks/shared_invite/zt-7up2htza-wNSil5YDa3zrAglFFSxRIA

-You can also join our Discord Server! https://discord.gg/CfXgGcFA2q

 Supported APIs
 ==============
 The supported APIs are Robinhood, Gemini, and TD Ameritrade.
 Below are examples on how to call each of those modules.